 - Laguna Grande in Fajardo (northeastern part of Puerto Rico)

-While Mosquito Bay has the Guinness World Record for being the brightest bio bay in the world, it is not guaranteed that the brightness of that bay will surpass the other two on any given day, as the glow percentage vary on all of them every single day based on the water temperature, phase of the moon, water currents, and other ecological variables.
+The glow percentage varies on all of them every single day based on the water temperature, phase of the moon, water currents, and other ecological variables.

 3. You Can’t Swim in the Water… or Can You?